MicrosoftDocs/architecture-center/docs/example-scenario/ai/network-security-checklist-mlops-content.md

 **Microsoft-hosted Agents vs Self-hosted Agents**

-As metioned in the previous section, the MLOps solution consists of a couple of Azure Pipelines which can trigger Azure Machine Learning pipelines and access associated resources.
-Since the Azure Machine Learning workspace and its associated resource are behind a VNet, we need to figure out a way for a Azure Pipeline Agent(the computing infrastructure with installed agent software that runs one job of the Azure Pipeline at a time) to access them.
+As mentioned in the previous section, the MLOps solution consists of a couple of Azure Pipelines which can trigger Azure Machine Learning pipelines and access associated resources.
+Since the Azure Machine Learning workspace and its associated resource are behind a VNet, we need to figure out a way for an Azure Pipeline Agent(the computing infrastructure with installed agent software that runs one job of the Azure Pipeline at a time) to access them.
 There are a couple of ways to implement it:

 - Use self-hosted agents in the same VNet or the peering VNet(as shown in Figure 3.)